mhanyc/redactme/README.md

 These process is built around pdf inputs, and is intended to be used alongside OpenText's [Redact-It Desktop](http://www.opentext.com/what-we-do/products/enterprise-content-management/content-centric-applications/opentext-redact-it/opentext-redact-it-desktop).

 The basic strategy is to precompute a list of likely Named Entities using python's NLTK natural language processing libary.
+This first implmentation is naive, but pages the way for improvement.
 This list is generated in a format that can be easily loaded into Redact-It when manually redacting (each file being redacted will have it's own custom list of precomputed stopwords). http://nlp.stanford.edu/software/CRF-NER.shtml

 ## Processing pipeline